-The Nissui Group has established an environmental management system under the CSR Action Declaration and it will strive to build a sustainable society.
+The Nissui Group has established an environmental management system under the Sustainability Action Declaration and it will strive to build a sustainable society.

 By utilizing this environmental management system, we will make effort to solve social issues in the areas determined to be material, particularly toward achieving sustainability in the marine environment.

 The basic corporate stance of Nissui, whose business relies on the bounty of nature, is to respect natural resources and interact with the earth and sea with gratitude.